Skip to content

 Runner posture reportAccess model, patch status, isolation controlsInfra + security teams

-• Are high-risk workflow changes reviewed before merge?
+• Are high-risk workflow changes reviewed before they merge?

 90-day CI/CD hardening cadence